5jt/dyalog-cookbook/manuscript/04_packaging.md

 :EndNamespace
 ~~~

+Changes are emphasized.

 Now MyApp is ready to be run from the Windows command line, with the name of the file to be processed following the command name.

 Notes:

 * By introducing a function `Version` we start to keep track of changes.

 * `Accents` is now a vector of text vectors (vtv).
 There is no point in making it a matrix when `CountLetters` (the only function that consumes `Accents`) requires a vtv anyway.
-We were able to simplify `CountLetters` as a bounty.
+We were able to simplify `CountLetters` as a bonus.

 * Functions should return a result, even `StartFromCmdLine` and `SetLX`.
 Always.
 Otherwise, by definition, they are not functions.